3. UNIX primer

 What do these terms really mean?

-• Challenge/Response - the ssh server (e.g., HPC3) encrypts a message using your public ssh key and challenges your client on your laptop to decrypt it and send back a response based on the contents.
-If you can successfully respond to the ]*challenge*, the ssh server considers you authenticated.
+The SSH server (e.g., HPC3) encrypts a message using your SSH public key and challenges your client on your laptop to decrypt it and send back a response based on the contents.
+If you can successfully respond to the challenge, the SSH server considers you authenticated.

-• Passphrase - a password associated with your ssh key pair
+A password associated with your SSH key pair.

 The Algorithm Steps:

-3. User decrypts the challenge with the user’s private ssh key.
+3. On a laptop, user decrypts the challenge with the user’s SSH private key.
 To do it, need to type in the passphrase to that key.
 The now-decrypted challenge is used to create a valid response message.
-That message is digitally signed with the private key and is then sent back to the server - response to challenge.
+That message is digitally signed with the SSH private key and is then sent back to the server - response to challenge.

 Takeaways

-• You should always use a strong password (passphrase) on your private ssh key
+• You should always use a strong passphrase (password) on your SSH private key.

-• This password should be different than all of your other passwords
+• This passphrase should be different than all of your other passwords.

-• You need to type in your password each time you login
+• You need to type in your passphrase each time you login.

 If you have access to your private key and use it to respond to HPC3’s challenge, you need to type in the passphrase to that key for success.